DataONEorg/dataone-web/content/people/Craig-Willis.md

 ---
-avatar: "/uploads/Ludaescher.jpg"
+avatar: "/uploads/Willis.jpg"
-fullname: Bertram Ludäscher
+fullname: Craig Willis
-firstname: Bertram
+firstname: Craig
-role: Director
+role: Senior Research Programmer
-organization: University of Illinois, Urbana Champaign
+organization: National Center for Supercomputing Applications
 d1_role: ''
-shortbio: Bertram Ludäscher is Director of Center for Informatics Research in Science and Scholarship, Professor at the School of Information Sciences, National Center for Supercomputing Applications, and the Department of Computer Science, University of Illinois, Urbana Champaign.
-longbio: Bertram Ludäscher is Director of Center for Informatics Research in Science and Scholarship, Professor at the School of Information Sciences, National Center for Supercomputing Applications, and the Department of Computer Science, University of Illinois, Urbana Champaign.
-He conducts research in scientific data management, scientific workflows, and data provenance.
-His research interests also include foundations of databases, knowledge representation, and reasoning.
-Ludäscher applies this work in a number of domains, e.g., biodiversity informatics and taxonomy.
+shortbio: Craig Willis is a senior research programmer at the National Center for Supercomputing Applications (NCSA) where he works as part of the Whole Tale development team.
+He is also a PhD candidate at the School of Information Sciences at the University of Illinois at Urbana-Champaign.
+longbio: Craig Willis is a senior research programmer at the National Center for Supercomputing Applications (NCSA) where he works as part of the Whole Tale development team.
+He is also a PhD candidate at the School of Information Sciences at the University of Illinois at Urbana-Champaign.
+His research focuses on methods of verification and dissemination of computational research artifacts for transparency and reproducibility.
-email: ludaesch@illinois.edu
+email: willis8@illinois.edu
 title: ''
-draft: true

 ---